-Wind energy developments may result in potential conflicts with birds, though this is a complex issue and not all bird species or bird habitats are equally susceptible.
-To reduce these conflicts, RSPB and SNH have produced a map of bird sensitivities to guide the location of onshore wind energy developments in Scotland, based on known distributions of 16 bird species of conservation priority (Map 9).5 This mapping is included as a potential constraint in recognition that some bird species, for which SPAs have been designated, make extensive use of areas outside of the SPA as feeding areas and migration routes.
+H5 Wind energy developments may result in potential conflicts with birds, though this is a complex issue and not all bird species or bird habitats are equally susceptible.
+Some bird species, for which SPAs have been designated, make extensive use of areas outside of the SPA as feeding areas and migration routes.
 Some of these species receive statutory protection, some do not.
 All proposals will be assessed for their impact on sensitive bird species.